fleetdm/fleet/handbook/engineering/README.md

 ### Release testing
 When a release is in testing, QA should use the Slack channel #help-qa to keep everyone aware of issues found.
 All bugs found should be reported in the channel after creating the bug first.

-In the #help-qa channel, product may decide whether the bug is a release blocker.
-When a release-blocking bug is found, product is responsible for communicating the delay to company stakeholders.
+In the #help-qa channel, product may decide whether the bug is a critical or release-blocking.
+When a critical bug is found, product is responsible for following the [critical bug notification process](https://fleetdm.com/docs/contributing/releasing-fleet#critical-bug-notification-process) below.
+When a release-blocking bug is found, product is responsible for communicating any delays to company stakeholders.

-Release blockers include:
-1. Release-blocking bugs (defined below)
-2. Critical bugs (defined below)
-3. New functionality that impacts previous stable functionality
-4. Incomplete features as defined or implied in the specs

 Release blockers must be fixed before a release can be cut.
-Non-release-blocking bugs may be addressed during a subsequent release per the standard bug process (defined above).
+Non-release-blocking bugs may be addressed during a subsequent release per the standard [bug process](https://fleetdm.com/docs/contributing/releasing-fleet#bug-process).

 ### Release-blocking bugs
 A release-blocking bug is identified by the `~release blocker` label.
 It becomes a release-blocking bug if:
+* New functionality that impacts previous stable functionality
+* Incomplete features as defined or implied in the specs
 * It does not meet the criteria of a critical bug
-* It significantly impacts user experience
 * We will delay the release to ensure a fix if necessary

 ### Critical bugs